jkapila/featuregen/docsrc/installation.rst

 Installation
 ============

-**sourcecodes** is available on `pypi <https://pypi.org/>`_, so installation into your python virtual environment is dead
-simple:
+A simple ``pip install`` should work.

 .. code:: none

-    pip install sourcecodes
+    pip install featuregen

-Don't have a virtual environment with pip?
+Ideally nothing should break, but its good to create a virtual env for the use.

 You probably should! ``pyenv`` is your friend.
 Google it.

 .. _compilation: